We use cookies to make your experience better.

 Gitpod’s opinionated model for development environments can work well for new projects and small teams building web applications.
 All workspaces are ephemeral, run in containers, and new workspaces can be created for each task (feature, bugfix, code review) a developer does.

-One example is multi-cluster support.
-With Coder, multiple workspace providers can be deployed so developers can develop remotely with low-latency wherever they are on the globe.
+One example is multi-cluster and workspace infrastructure support.
+With Coder, workspaces can be provisioned on whatever Kubernetes, Docker or VM infrastructure you prefer, so developers can develop remotely with low-latency wherever they are on the globe.
 This is particularly useful for organizations that may have teams of developers that are geographically distributed.
-Coder also supports other enterprise-grade features such as built-in single-sign-on, an audit log, configurable workspace resources, quotas, and usage metrics.
+Coder supports other enterprise-grade features such as built-in single-sign-on, an audit log, configurable workspace resources, quotas, and usage metrics.

-Coder supports different types of infrastructure.
+Coder supports different types of workspace infrastructure.
 While Coder can run on Kubernetes, it is not required.
-Coder also runs on Docker and has support for AWS EC2-based workspaces.
-More infrastructure variety will be added in 2022.
+Coder also runs on Docker and VMs.
+The Coder control plane can also run on a laptop, a VM or Kubernetes.

 Enterprises can confidently deploy Coder at scale in their organization, measure its adoption, and configure their deployment to match requirements for different teams.

 With that being said, the developer experience with Coder is not an afterthought.
-Coder supports multiple IDEs, custom applications, full Linux desktop, container development, GPU support, REST access, CLI access, and personalization to enable developers and teams to move their existing workflows to remote workspaces.
+Coder supports multiple IDEs, full Linux desktop, container and VM development (including Windows and Visual Studio or macOS), GPU support, REST access, CLI access, and personalization to enable developers and teams to move their existing workflows to remote workspaces.

 Coder | Gitpod | |